Filter, Correlate, Compress: Training-Free Token Reduction for MLLM Acceleration: Related Work

 \section{Related Work}

-\para{Multimodal large language models (MLLMs).} To acquire visual comprehension and reasoning capabilities, MLLMs~\cite{Dai:InstructBLIP,Bai:Qwen-VL,Liu:LLaVA,Chen:InternVL} first use a pre-trained vision encoder (\textit{e.g.}, from CLIP~\cite{Radford:CLIP}) to extract visual features, which are then directly projected into the input embedding space of the LLM decoder via a visual projector.
+\para{Multimodal Large Language Models (MLLMs).} To acquire visual comprehension and reasoning capabilities, MLLMs~\cite{Dai:InstructBLIP,Bai:Qwen-VL,Liu:LLaVA,Chen:InternVL} first use a pre-trained vision encoder (\textit{e.g.}, from CLIP~\cite{Radford:CLIP}) to extract visual features, which are then projected into the input embedding space of a pre-trained Large Language Model (LLM)~\cite{Touvron:LLaMA,OpenAI:GPT-4,Bai:Qwen} decoder.
 The LLM then processes these visual embeddings alongside user instructions to understand the images and craft suitable responses.
-For example, BLIP-2~\cite{Li:BLIP-2} effectively employs a frozen FlanT5 model for multimodal understanding by training a Q-Former as the visual projector to bridge the modality gap.
-LLaVA~\cite{Liu:LLaVA} introduces a high-quality visual instruction tuning dataset to fine-tune a simple linear projector and LLM in a two-stage process, facilitating alignment between vision and language spaces.
-LLaVA-1.5~\cite{Liu:LLaVA-1.5} further improves the vision encoder to handle higher resolutions and replaces the linear projector with a multi-layer perceptron (MLP).
-LLaVA-NeXT~\cite{Li:LLaVA-NeXT-Interleave} quadruples input resolution with flexible aspect ratios, coupled with high-quality data mixture and advanced language models to enhance fine-grained understanding.
-And Video-LLaVA~\cite{Zhang:Video-LLaMA} employs extended context windows and dynamic frame aggregation, accommodating longer input sequences for video-text tasks.
-As the trend moves towards larger model sizes and longer context lengths, the inference speed and memory of MLLMs become the bottlenecks in their application.
+A key trend in the development of MLLMs is to leverage longer multimodal contexts to capture finer-grained visual details, thereby enabling a more profound comprehension of the visual content.
+For example, LLaVA-1.5~\cite{Liu:LLaVA-1.5} improves the vision encoder for higher resolutions, while LLaVA-NeXT~\cite{Liu:LLaVA-NeXT} quadruples input resolution with flexible aspect ratios to enhance fine-grained understanding.
+And Video-LLaVA~\cite{Zhang:Video-LLaMA} employs extended context windows and dynamic frame aggregation to accommodate longer input sequences for video-text tasks.
+However, increased context length introduces significant inference latency and storage overheads, which become major deployment bottlenecks.

-\para{Token reduction for acceleration.} Token reduction approaches can be broadly categorized into two dominant techniques: token pruning and token merging.
-Token pruning methods believe that the less important tokens should be directly eliminated to avoid the influence of noise, where the token importance is assessed either by trainable modules~\cite{Rao:DynamicViT} or significance metrics~\cite{Liu:AS-ViT}.
-Conversely, token merging methods~\cite{Liang:EViT,Bolya:ToMe,Chai:AuroraCap} attempt to compress tokens into a smaller set of more compact units, predicated on the assumption that such a strategy minimizes information loss.
-By adaptively adjusting the number of tokens that each discarded token is compressed into, our proposed FiCoCo automatically unifies the two techniques.
+\para{Token Reduction for MLLMs.} Token reduction approaches can be broadly unified as token compression, which aims to eliminate redundancy and condense visual information into a more compact representation while minimizing information loss~\cite{Rao:DynamicViT,Liang:EViT,Bolya:ToMe,liu2025shifting,liu2025global,liu2025video,liu2025mixing}.
+Our proposed methods adaptively adjust the number of tokens each discarded token is compressed into.
+This functions as an automatic, per-token switching mechanism between the two techniques, designed to maximize benefits.